 Step 3: Place The Mattress Topper On A Flat Surface

-After unboxing your mattress topper, lie down the memory foam mattress topper on a flat surface.
-Ensure that the flat surface is clean and out of the way of pets and young children who can cause accidental damage.
+After unboxing your mattress topper, lie on a flat surface on the memory foam mattress.
+Ensure the flat surface is clean and out of the way of pets and young children who can cause accidental damage.

 If you’re wondering why you need to place it on a flat surface, this is to ensure the mattress topper can optimally expand (foam-based mattresses and mattress toppers are compressed while packaging and need to expand to reach their actual shape) and air out.